ADA Website Lawsuits

 Nearly 5,000 ADA lawsuits were filed in federal court for alleged website violations in the first six months of 2018, according to an analysis by Seyfarth Shaw, a law firm that specializes in defending such cases.
 The firm predicted that the number of lawsuits will climb to nearly 10,000 by the end of the year, a 30% increase from 2017.

-With online sales, reservations and job postings now a huge part of modern commerce, advocates for the disabled say websites need to be as accessible to everyone, just as bricks-and-mortar stores, restaurants and schools are.
+With online sales, reservations and job postings now a huge part of modern commerce, advocates for the disabled say websites need to be as accessible to everyone, just as brick-and-mortar stores, restaurants and schools are.

 For a website to be accessible to disabled people, the content must be coded so that screen-reading software can convert the words to an audio translation.
-Video that appears on a website must include descriptions for the deaf.
+The video that appears on a website must include descriptions for the deaf.
 Also, all interactive functions must be operable through keyboard commands for people who can’t use a mouse.

 No formal government standards exist for private businesses to follow to ensure their websites comply with the ADA, although a consortium of web innovators has created guidelines, known as the Web Content Accessibility Guidelines, to make websites more accessible to disabled people.
 Government websites already follow those guidelines, but private business websites, which are typically loaded with images and video, tend to be more difficult to overhaul to meet the guidelines, experts say.